 So with the branding finished and sales coming through, was it just a case of increasing the number of products?

 On top of that we added another 2,000 quick-and-dirty SKUs onto Amazon.
-We were in the process of taking the catalogue data for nearly 4,000 items and making it a lot better, creating our own listings for eBay and Amazon, but that takes a lot of time.
-So we decided to list all the other items in the catalogue via their EAN numbers.
+We were in the process of taking the catalog data for nearly 4,000 items and making it a lot better, creating our own listings for eBay and Amazon, but that takes a lot of time.
+So we decided to list all the other items in the catalog via their EAN numbers.

 We were competing with ourselves, but the UKSW account was a top-rated seller with all the bells and whistles

-So the account ended up having half of its products with really good optimised data and half using pre-existing catalogue data.
+So the account ended up having half of its products with really good optimized data and half using pre-existing catalog data.
 It wasn’t long before Christmas and we didn’t want to miss out, even if the data wasn’t great.
 We needed to do a certain amount of volume to make it all worth doing, and it gave us a boost.